yan-soon/tp/docs/UserGuide.md

 ### View All Required Modules : `required`

-Display all required modules in the Computer Science syllabus onto the `Command Line Display` for easy referencing.
+Display all required modules in the Computer Science curriculum onto the `Command Line Display` for easy referencing.

 Format: `required`